muanderson/Convert-E2E_FDA_VOL-OCT-Volumes-to-Tiff-Volumes/README.md

 The scripts will:

-Recursively search through the input directory for files of the respective format Maintain the directory structure in the output location Convert each file to a TIFF volume
+- Recursively search through the input directory for files of the specified format
+- Maintain the directory structure in the output location
+- Convert each file to a TIFF volume
-Apply contrast enhancement using a double square root transformation Save the processed volumes as float32 TIFF files
+- Apply contrast enhancement using a double square root transformation
+- Save the processed volumes as float32 TIFF files

 ## Important Notes